 The implications of this idea are pretty huge, but we’ll get to more of that later in this article.
 For now, we’re guessing you’re wondering how you can get to the point where you can get the best possible deal from lenders.

-As we wrote in another article about credit scores, most credit scoring systems put a huge emphasis on timely payments and low balances in relation to your overall credit limits.
+Most credit scoring systems put a huge emphasis on timely payments and low balances in relation to your overall credit limits.

 We talked with Experian’s Public Education Director Rod Griffin about how these factors play a role in achieving a good credit score.
 Before jumping into a list of tips for bumping your score up, download your credit history, Rod said.

-Credit Karma is a good place to start.
-I opened a free account with them and received a credit report from credit bureaus Equifax and TransUnion.
 You can use the report to identify past late payments and also get stats about how much of your overall credit limit you are using.

-Once you have a good sense of this, you can get a read on your past habits, and, as we pointed out a few seconds ago, those habits play a role it getting a great score.
+Once you have a good sense of this, you can get a read on your past habits, and, as we pointed out a few seconds ago, those habits play a role in getting a great score.

 “Consumers get their credit scores and they want to know that they can do,” Rod said.
 “In order to raise your score, you have to know what’s causing it.”